Chat on WhatsApp

 • Declaration by Packaging Material Manufacturer

-• Proper shipping name & UN Number of dangerous goods
+• Proper Shipping Name & UN Number of the dangerous goods

 • Packaging instructions as per ICAO Technical Instructions (Air)